zealchen/poc/README.md

 4.  **Access the application:**

     After the deployment is complete, the CDK output will provide a URL for the API Gateway.
 You can access the Gradio web interface by opening this URL in your browser.

+## Running Locally

+To run the Gradio application on your local machine for development and testing, you can execute the `timecard_processor.py` script as a module.
+This is useful for iterating on the UI and application logic without needing to deploy to AWS.

+1.  **Set up your environment:**

+    Ensure you have the necessary dependencies installed:

+    ```bash
+    pip install -r src_lambdas/timecard_processor/requirements.txt
+    ```

+    You will also need to have your AWS credentials configured locally so the application can interact with Amazon Bedrock and DynamoDB.

+2.  **Run the application:**

+    Execute the following command from the root of the project directory:

+    ```bash
+    python -m src_lambdas.timecard_processor.timecard_processor
+    ```

+3.  **Access the application:**

+    The application will be available at `http://127.0.0.1:7860` by default.
+Open this URL in your browser to interact with the Gradio interface.